 Is There a Shortage of HVAC Technicians?

-There is a high demand for qualified HVAC technicians because of an industry shortage of labor.
-This shortage is because of several things, such as more retirements and competition from other industries.
-It's also more likely for young people to start pursuing college degrees instead of a licensed trade like HVAC.
+Qualified HVAC technicians are in high demand because of an industry shortage of labor.
+This discrepancy is the result of several factors, such as more retirements and competition from other industries.
+Many younger people also pursue college degrees instead of a licensed trade like HVAC.

 Is HVAC a Hard Career?